 Fake nails may slow down your typing speed, but that doesn’t mean you can’t increase the speed with time.

 Typing with nails can prove challenging.
 However, your nail choices shouldn’t affect your productivity.
-Hence, with the right tips, you can easily find your way around.
+Hence, you can easily find your way around with the right tips.
 With time, you’ll get used to them.